 Most Oregon Coast Quests are located on the central Oregon coast, but as the activity gains in popularity, more communities are taking part.
 Currently, Quests can be found in Lincoln, Coos and Benton counties.

-The clues are found in the Oregon Coast Quests guidebooks, available at bookstores around the region.
+The clues are found in the award-winning Oregon Coast Quests guidebook, available at bookstores around the region.
 At the end of each self-guided interpretive Quest, participants find a hidden Quest box containing a log-book to sign and a hand-carved stamp to mark their accomplishment.
 The true "treasure" is the fun of the walk and learning about special places in the community.